International Finance

 Key Takeaways

-1. Country risk is an umbrella for correlated risks: transfer, sovereign, political, currency, and sanctions
+1. Country risk is broader than sovereign default risk — an umbrella for transfer, sovereign, political, currency, and sanctions risks